DanielPolatajko/ivcproject/README.md

 We used Anaconda3, with two separate environments for the classical methods and for deep learning.

+For the classical algorithms environment, in the root directory of the project, run:

+`conda env create -f environment.yml`

 For the deep learning environment, navigate to the folder CNNcode and run:

 `conda env create -f environment.yml`